-Whatever internal states an individual brain may possess, if it wants to coordinate its contents and its behavior based on these contents with other brains it has to enable some kind of communication which allows a continuous encoding of these internal states into the expressions of some language L and simultaneously a decoding of these expressions into the internal states of another brain.
+Whatever internal states an individual brain may possess, if the brain wants to coordinate its contents with other brains it has to enable some kind of communication which allows a continuous encoding of these internal states into the expressions of some language L and simultaneously a decoding of these expressions into the internal states of another brain.

-For such communications the homo sapiens population has developed since many thousand years primary, $everyday\ languages\ L_0$ which use primarily $sounds\ L{0,snd}$ (enhanced by mimics, gestures, etc.) which later have been mapped into $written\ symbols\ L{0,symb}$ too.
-Thus there exists an internal mapping between both modes: $sndSymb: L{0,snd} \longmapsto L{0,symb}$ and $symbSnd: L{0,symb} \longmapsto L{0,snd}$.
+For such communications the homo sapiens population has developed since many thousand years primary, everyday languages $L_0$ which use primarily sounds $L{0,snd}$ (enhanced by mimics, gestures, etc.), which later have been mapped into written symbols $L{0,symb}$ too.
+Thus there exists an internal mapping between both modes: $sndSymb : L{0,snd} \mapsto L{0,symb}$ and $symbSnd : L{0,symb} \longmapsto L{0,snd}$ .
 These mappings are not really 1-to-1, because the utterance situation can not completely be resolved in the stream of sounds and even less into a stream of written symbols.
-Therefore is a re-mapping from the written symbols into the utterance situation only possible in a reductive form; especially it is difficult or even impossible to re-map written symbols cleary and completely back into the internal states of the source of the communication.
+Therefore is a re-mapping from the written symbols into the utterance situation only possible in a reducing way; especially it is difficult or even impossible to re-map written symbols cleary and completely back into the internal states of the source of the communication.